Merri/settlers2/README.md

 ### Contributing

 We do not yet have a proper contribution guide, but in general you're welcome to do changes and create a pull request with your changes.
-You can contact the main author Merri at [Twitter](https://twitter.com/merrinen) or through [Return to the Roots Discord Server](https://discord.gg/kyTQsSx) if you have questions!
+You can contact the main author Merri through [Return to the Roots Discord Server](https://discord.gg/kyTQsSx) if you have questions!

 ## Getting started